 The Annual Stroke conference is offered to healthcare professionals who care for the patient with or at risk for stroke, in order to support them with the best in advanced care and innovation.

-The Fifth Annual Stroke conference is being offered to healthcare professionals who care for the patient with or at risk for stroke, in order to support them with the best in advanced care and innovation.
-This year’s symposium highlights scientific advances in posterior circulation, neuroimaging, neurosurgery, cryptogenic stroke, patient movement, decision-making and rehab for improved functional outcome.
+The Sixth Annual Stroke conference is being offered to healthcare professionals who care for the patient with or at risk for stroke, in order to support them with the best in advanced care and innovation.
+This year’s symposium highlights scientific advances in cardiac arrhythmias and stroke, transient ischemic attack, intracerebral hemorrhage, patient movement, decision-making and rehab for improved functional outcome.

 Stroke expertise at Scripps is evident in the quality of interdisciplinary health care professionals presenting information to enhance patient care from a variety of medical perspectives.
 Content will include a comprehensive overview of stroke and the most up-to-date treatment options and technology.